larsdroid/keyboarding-master/docs/readme.txt

 cd <kbmaster install dir>
 sudo ./uninstall

+== Versions ===

+[0.1.1]
+* Fixed a performance issue with opening the configuration menu multiple times.
+* When the configuration menu is opened, the profile showing in the device menu will be used.

 === Known Bugs / Disabled Features ===
 This is a beta release so there are none bugs/issues.